divinites/oauth-mail/README.md

-# oauth-mail
+# QuickMail

-I developed the oauth-mail plug-in because I sometimes want to send directly what I wrote in sublime text, and I do not want to enter my password every time or store my plain-text email account name and password somewhere.
-That's why I choose to support oauthv2. with oauth method, the password will not be leaked to the third party, so it is basically safer.
+I developed the quick-mail plug-in because I sometimes want to send directly what I wrote in sublime text, and I do not want to enter my password every time or store my plain-text email account name and password somewhere.
+That's why I choose to support oauthv2.
+With oauth method, the password will not be leaked to the third party, so it is basically safer.
 Nevertheless, there are still potential risks that other malicious plug-ins (if any) will get the cached "access_token" and obtain the access privileges that you grant to sublime text editor.
 All in all, Use this plug-in at your own risk, the author will not take any responsibility for any loss.

 ## Set-up steps:

-Currently, oauth-mail supports Microsoft outlook.com (including hotmail, livemail, etc.) and gmail **and most of standard IMAP/SMTP mail servers**.
+Currently, quick-mail supports Microsoft outlook.com (including hotmail, livemail, etc.) and gmail **and most of standard IMAP/SMTP mail servers**.

-OauthMail supports two authentication methods: oauth authentication and password authentication.
+QuickMail supports two authentication methods: oauth authentication and password authentication.

 The setting template is